Board of Directors

 Samantha graduated with bachelor’s degree in psychology from the University of Pittsburgh and received her Master’s in Counseling from West Virginia University.
 She is also an LCPC and CSADC and lives in south Evanston with her husband and their two teenagers.

-Meghan Haynes, Board Member
+Adele Martel, Board Member

 Melissa Sacluti, Board Member